databendlabs/weekly/content/2022-10-05-databend-weekly.md

 Now, Databend is making a number of improvements to enhance the insert and read capabilities of large data sets.
 Some of this work revolves around the index.

 We introduced the [Xor Fliter](https://arxiv.org/pdf/2201.01174.pdf) to replace the Bloom Filter ([#7870](https://github.com/datafuselabs/databend/pull/7870)), which in some scenarios gives about twice the performance improvement and requires very little data to be scanned.
-Recent work has also included distributed index pruning ([#7867](https://github.com/datafuselabs/databend/pull/7870)) and local parallel execution of bloom index pruning ([#7893](https://github.com/datafuselabs/databend/pull/7870)) , which we believe will further improve cpu and network utilisation and hence performance.
+Recent work has also included distributed index pruning ([#7867](https://github.com/datafuselabs/databend/pull/7867)) and local parallel execution of pruning (especially the index pruning) ([#7893](https://github.com/datafuselabs/databend/pull/7893)) , which we believe will further improve cpu and network utilisation and hence performance.

 ## Changlogs